The Bankrate promise

 Although each case is unique, there are certain patterns which are evident in the ways in which life insurance companies deal with different types of high blood pressure conditions.
 These consistencies can help people with high blood pressure better predict and prepare for questions about their underlying health conditions in the application process.

-- Influence of age – Older insurance applicants, those in their 50s and 60s or above, may see more leniency in rates associated with higher blood pressure numbers.
-Many life insurers will issue regular policies to this group even if their blood pressures are somewhat higher than 150/90.
+- Influence of age: Older insurance applicants – those in their 50s and 60s or above – may see more leniency in rates associated with higher blood pressure numbers.
+Many life insurers will issue regular policies to this group even if their blood pressures are elevated.

 Types of life insurance for those with high blood pressure